kdkwakaba/terraform-sample/README.md

 # terraform-sample

-This repository is for Terraform sample code.
+This repository is Terraform sample codes for [Young Leaves](https://www.kdkwakaba.com).